-3.1 Interconnect Performance and Energy
+3.1 Interconnect Performance and Energy Analysis

-To evaluate the performance and energy consumption of EcoLaser in isolation from the interference of other system components or application characteristics, we use a cycle-accurate network simulator based on Booksim 2.0 [7], which models radix-16 and radix-64 SWMR and MWSR crossbars servicing random uniform traffic (we use the notation <type> XBAR <radix> for the crossbars).
-We model a 480 mm^2 chip with single-cycle routers, 1-cycle E/O and O/E conversions, and a 10 cm waveguide that has a 5cycle round-trip time.
+To evaluate the performance and energy consumption of EcoLaser in isolation from the interference of other system components or application characteristics, we employ a cycle-accurate network simulator based on Booksim 2.0 [7], which models radix-16 and radix-64 SWMR and MWSR crossbars servicing random uniform traffic (we refer to the crossbars using the notation <type>\XBAR\<radix>).
+The simulator models a single-cycle router, with 1-cycle E/O and O/ E conversions.
+We assume a $480 \text{ } mm^2$ chip, which employs a 10 cmwaveguide with a round trip time of 5 cycles.
 The link latency (1-5 cycles) is calculated based on the traversed waveguide length.
-The buffers are 20-flits deep, and flits are 300 bits.
+The buffers are 20-flits deep, with a flit size of 300 bits.
 The maximum core frequency is 5 GHz, and the optical interconnect runs at 10 GHz.
 We evaluate the load-latency and energy-per-flit of EcoLaser, and compare it against a baseline without laser control (No-Ctrl), and against a perfect control scheme (Perfect).
-To demonstrate the merits of the adaptive mechanism, we compare adaptive laser control (Adaptive) with two static control mechanisms: Static-1 and Static-10, with 1and 10-cycle stay-on times respectively.
+To demonstrate the merits of the adaptive mechanism, we compare adaptive laser control (Adaptive) with two static control mechanisms: Static-1, with 1 cycle stay-on time, and Static-10, with 10-cycle stay-on time.
 Static-1 is the quickest to turn the laser off; Static-10 saves the most laser energy per packet among all static schemes on average across injection rates.